THE COSTUME PARTY

 I just kept walking.
 She didn’t come home.

 Saturday, I didn’t stir until midmorning, which was unusual for me.
-I’m normally up at eight and off to the gym to get the day started.
+I’m normally up at eight and off to the gym.
 Instead, I’d woke up tired and aching.
 I’d woken up cold.
-Not just cold, in fact.
-Numb.
+Not just cold, in fact, but numb.

 I rolled over and felt…well, nothing.
-It wasn’t like the stinging pressure of pins of needles.
-This was something else.
-My face was completely lifeless.
+This wasn’t the stinging pressure of pins of needles.
+No, this was something else.
+My face had turned completely lifeless.